Food and Beverage Tax

 Payments may be made by check, cash and credit card in person at the Finance Department during the following business hours:

 Monday, Tuesday, Thursday, Friday - 7:30 a.m. to 5 p.m.

 Wednesday - 10 a.m. to 2 p.m.

 Check payments may also be dropped off 24/7 in the drop box in the lower level parking garage at 400 S. Eagle Street.
-Please reference the Request Reference Number on your check.
+Please reference the bill number on your check.

 - Creating a Help Center Account (PDF)

 - Submitting Tax Payment Documentation Form (PDF)